 Panic Uplift Study

-What does the program involve?
+What is the program like?

-Who can apply?
+Who can participate?

-- Be willing to provide us with your full name, email, phone number and address, so that we can contact you.
+To participate you need to live in Australia, be at least 18 years old, have regular access to a computer with internet (webcam is not needed), and be willing to provide us with your full name, email, phone number and address, so that we can contact you.

 Is it free?

 It is best to complete your application using a desktop PC or a laptop and Mozilla Firefox or Google Chrome as the web browser.
 At this time, we discourage the use of mobile phones to complete your application.

 Feel free to contact us at firstname.lastname@example.org (email is monitored during business hours AEST) if you would like to speak further with the study team, or if you have any questions or concerns.
 The study team includes researchers at St Vincent’s Hospital and the University of New South Wales.